-Note from the scheme operator: Some of the above services are also funded from the Maintenance Reserve Fund contributions paid by residents. contributions paid by residents.
-7.2 Are optional personal 🖾 Yes 🗌 No services provided or made available to Independent Living Units and Special Type F Unit contract residents on a user-pays basis? terms Residents may elect to obtain one or more of the following services on a user-pays basis: Meals - lunch and dinner (daily): Current \$21 per day Cleaning of resident's units (weekly): Current \$52 per hour Laundry of bed linen and bath towels (weekly): Current \$15 per week plus cleaning charges (rate per hour as above) Serviced Apartments and Special Type E Unit contract terms Residents agree to pay a personal services charge of \$1152.09 per month which includes lunch and dinner daily, cleaning and supply of linen once per week.
-Note from the scheme operator : The above charges are subject to change without notice.
-7.3 Does the retirement \boxtimes Yes, the operator is an Approved Provider of home care village operator provide under the Aged Care Act 1997 (Registered Accredited Care government funded home Supplier - RACS ID number: 5064) care services under the Aged Care Act 1997 (Cwth)?
-Yes, home care is provided in association with an Approved Provider: (end): \Box No, the operator does not provide home care services, residents can arrange their own home care services Note: Some residents may be eligible to receive a Home Care Package, or a Commonwealth Home Support Program subsidised by the Commonwealth Government if assessed as eligible by an aged care assessment team (ACAT) under the Aged Care Act 1997 (Cwth) .
-These home care services are not covered by the Retirement Villages Act 1999 (Qld).
-Residents can choose their own approved Home Care Provider and are not obliged to use the retirement village provider, if one is offered.
-Part 8 - Security and emergency systems 8.1 Does the village have a security system? 🖾 Yes 🗆 No 8.2 Does the village have \Box Yes - all residents \Box Optional \Box No an emergency help system?
-The survey of the last state is a new ideal by True tell the although If yes or optional: The emergency help system is provided by Tunstall Healthcare and the cost is included in the general services charge. the emergency help and the cost is included in the general services charge. system details are: 24 hours per day, 7 days per week. the emergency help system is monitored between: 8.3 Does the village have equipment that provides for the safety or medical emergency of residents?
+Note from the scheme operator: Some of the above services are also funded from the Maintenance Reserve Fund contributions paid by residents.
+7.2 Are optional personal ⊠ Yes □ No services provided or made available to Independent Living Units and Special Type F Unit contract residents on a user-pays terms basis?
+Residents may elect to obtain one or more of the following services on a user-pays basis: Meals - lunch and dinner (daily): Current \$31 per day Cleaning of resident's units (weekly): Current \$62 per hour Laundry of bed linen and bath towels (weekly): Current \$20 per week plus cleaning charges (rate per hour as above) Sarvigad Apartments and Special Type E Unit contract terms Serviced Apartments and Special Type E Unit contract terms Residents agree to pay a personal services charge of \$1191.26 per month which includes lunch and dinner daily, cleaning and supply of linen once per week.
+Note from the scheme operator: The above charges are subject to change without notice.
+7.3 Does the retirement ☑ Yes, the operator is an Approved Provider of home care village operator provide government funded home under the Aged Care Act 1997 (Registered Accredited Care care services under the Supplier - RACS ID number: 5064) Aged Care Act 1997 ☐ Yes, home care is provided in association with an Approved (Cwth)?
+Provider: ☐ No, the operator does not provide home care services, residents can arrange their own home care services e eligible to receive a Home Care Package, or a Commonwealth sidised by the Commonwealth Government if assessed as eligible , , team (ACAT) under the Aged Care Act 1997 (Cwth).
+These home by the Retirement Villages Act 1999 (Qld). r own approved Home Care Provider and are not obliged to use the retirement village p Part 8 - Security and emerg gency systems 8.1 Does the village have N V N- a security system? ☑ Yes ☐ NoIt is a Gated community with intercom at Main entrance 8.2 Does the village have ☐ Yes - all residents ☐ Optional ☐ No an emergency help Optional - No system?
+The emergency help system is provided by Tunstall Healthcare If yes or optional: and the cost is included in the general services charge. the emergency help system details are: 24 hours per day, 7 days per week. the emergency help system is monitored between: 8.3 Does the village have ☐ Yes ⊠ No equipment that provides for the safety or medical First Aid kit, adequate lighting of common areas, locks on doors, emergency of residents? fire protection equipment as required by law.
+2 x defibrillators